akrinos/akrinos.github.io/_pages/teaching.md

 ### Broader Impacts Group: Teaching and Presentations in Camps & Schools

 As part of WHOI's Broader Impacts Group, Arianna provides occasional teaching and outreach support to local Massachusetts-area schools.
 Below is a recorded presentation from a virtual outreach opportunity.

+#### References

+Lang, C., Craig, A., & Egan, M. (2016).
+The importance of outreach programs to unblock the pipeline and broaden diversity in ICT education.
+International Journal of Information and Communication Technology Education (IJICTE), 12(1), 38-49.